Today’s rates for a wide variety of multifamily loans

 For example, if a investor wanted to fix up a property with their own funds (or perhaps, with funds from a HELOC or an investment property line of credit) and hold the property for a few years before reselling, or 'flipping' it, a permanent loan could be a good idea.
 Despite that, for investors who want to purchase, repair, and quickly flip a distressed property, a permanent loan usually isn't in the cards.

-Sample Terms For Fix and Flip Permanent Loans
+Sample Terms for Fix and Flip Permanent Loans in 2024

 Term: 15 to 30 years